ushaliveGitHub/worldRegions/readme.md

 ## Overview

-worldRegions app  demostrates the following swift features.
+### worldRegions is sample app  demostrates the following swift features.

-    - using UIMapKit with Annotations
+  * using UIMapKit with Annotations
-    - implement a collapsible header View
+  * collapsible Header View
-    - reading data from a locally stored .json file
+  * reading data from a locally stored .json file

 ## Prerequisites